Hello, I’m Sheila Johnson and I love taking photographs.

 I spent my junior year at Marshfield High School taking and developing photos in Mr. B’s photography class.
 I became an instant addict.
 Within a few months, I had two SLRs and a number of lenses.
 And I had my own darkroom.
 I was ready for greatness.
 But the college I went to didn’t have a photography major and I couldn’t prioritize snapping shots over my other duties.
 Photography became less important and then nearly forgotten.
 I moved from away Marshfield and my darkroom equipment was donated to some worthy cause.

 And then I got an iPhone and have resumed my addiction.

-I have friends who repeatedly tell me I take great pictures with my little iPhone and that I should show in galleries and even start a side business.
+I have friends who repeatedly tell me I take great pictures with my little iPhone and that I should show in galleries.
 Flattering and supportive.
 My response has always been I don’t have a real camera and I refused to buy one.

 I got a Nikon 3400 for Christmas and now the pressure is on.

 In the real world, I work for the Institute of Community Inclusion at University of Massachusetts Boston (UMB).
 I develop and deliver content to state disability agencies on the topic of employment policy for individuals with developmental disabilities.
 In addition to copywriting, document development, and website management, I coordinate the planning and preparation of special webinar series and manage an online client community serving members of the State Employment Leadership Network.
 I earned a master’s degree in Gender/Cultural Studies at Simmons College, a graduate certificate in Women in Politics and Public Policy from UMB, and a BA in Writing and Rhetoric from University of Massachusetts Dartmouth.